Everything you need to know about padel tennis

 Padel Galis

-The sources of revenue for a padel court are the same as for tennis: court rental, courses, tournaments, equipment sales, and sponsors.
-However, since the outdoor areas of the padel court can also be rented out as advertising space, more advertising space is available.
-After all, sponsors find it easier if their advertising is visible.
+The sources of income for a padel court are the same as for tennis: court rental, courses, tournaments, equipment sales and sponsors.
+However, as the outdoor areas of the padel court can also be rented out as advertising space, more advertising space is available.
+Sponsors are easier to find if their advertising is visible.

 Paddle tennis and padel tennis?
-There is absolutely no difference.
-Those are just two different names for the same sport.
-The choice of name may vary depending on the region or language used.
+There's no difference at all.
+They are just two different names for the same sport.
+The choice of name can vary depending on the region or language.

-Padel sport or padel tennis, is a racquet sport with elements of tennis, squash, and badminton.
-It is typically played on an enclosed court surrounded by glass or mesh walls, using solid paddles and a depressurized tennis ball.
+Padel sport or padel tennis is a racket sport with elements of tennis, squash and badminton.
+It is usually played on a court surrounded by glass or net walls, using fixed rackets and an unpressurized tennis ball.